Wild Flowers for Honey Bees in the Central United States

 Status in Missouri: Native

-Status in Missouri: Naturalized
+Status in Missouri: Introduced

 wild blackberry flowers in bloom with a foraging honey bee